Interviewing Dos and Don'ts for New Managers

 Those who are new to the process of interviewing and hiring employees should become generally aware of these protections through the EEOC (Equal Employment Opportunity Commission).

-Specific Questions to Avoid
+9 Questions to Avoid in a Job Interview

 Certainly you want to know if the person you are interviewing has the skills required for the job but there are some things that simply shouldn't be a factor in your decision making process.
 We will discuss those first.

-- Don't ask about an individual's age.
 A person's age does not qualify or disqualify them from performing a job.
 The only time this line of questioning is permissible is if there is concern about child labor and potential violation of the Fair Labor Standards Act or if it is a job requirement (for instance, applicant must be 21 to serve beer).
 For this reason alone, you are allowed to ask for proof of age to assure the individual is old enough to work.

 Because you don't want to ask anything that will reveal age, interviewers also need to be careful about what small talk they engage in.
 Anything that potentially reflects the candidates age is off limits.

-- Don't ask about citizenship.
 While employers are not allowed to hire individuals they know not to be authorized to work in the US, under the Immigration Reform and Control Act they are prohibited from asking a candidate to prove citizenship.
 On the other hand, they may ask about whether or not candidates are "authorized" or legally eligible to work in the US.

 Immediately after hiring, it is common practice to have the new employees complete an IRS Form I-9 to assure eligibility.